Last updated on October 22nd, 2024 at 06:40 am

 Final Take-aways

-Knowing the real value can protect sellers from real estate wholesalers who try to make lowball offers on property.
+Knowing the real value can protect sellers from real estate wholesalers and cash buyers who try to make lowball offers on property.

 Factors like recent selling prices, comparative analysis, replacement cost, and taxes and insurance can all affect FMV.